bc1143/HackedEd-Avengers-2019/README.md

--picture taken by computer webcam and converted into text with Tesseract -obtains store name, type of store, money spent, as well as type of payment -date is manually entered to ensure maximum accuracy
+-picture taken by computer webcam and converted into text with Tesseract -obtains store name, type of store, money spent, as well as type of payment -date is manually entered to ensure maximum accuracy -all this data is stored on a .csv file

+FINANCIAL ANALYSIS:
+-presents database results (pie graph and bar graph) -always individual to view how much money they are spending on different categories (ie. fast food, retail, etc.)